-This 2-ingredient pineapple angel food cake is the epitome of quick and easy desserts.
+This 2-ingredient pineapple angel food cake recipe is the epitome of quick and easy desserts.
 No need to measure your ingredients.
 Simply mix a box of angel food cake mix with a can of crushed pineapple, then pop it in the oven.
+That’s it!
+The result is a moist, sweet, and fluffy cake, packed with juicy pineapple flavor.

-If you love easy cake recipes also give our 3-ingredient cherry dump cake, 3 ingredient apple dump cake, and 3-ingredient strawberry icebox cake a try.
+If you love easy cake recipes with minimal, simple ingredients you should also try our 3-ingredient cherry dump cake, 3-ingredient apple dump cake, and 3-ingredient strawberry icebox cake.
 I am sure you will love them as well!

 This isn’t a new recipe.
-Two-ingredient Angel food cake with crushed pineapple has been around for years.
+Two-ingredient Angel food cake with crushed pineapple has been around for years, like this 1960’s fruit cocktail cake recipe.

-The recipe used to be especially popular with those following the Weight Watchers diet since it is fat-free.
-I have actually even heard the cake referred to as weight watchers pineapple cake.
+The simple angel food cake recipe used to be especially popular with those following the Weight Watchers diet since it is fat-free.
+I have even heard the tasty dessert called weight watchers pineapple cake.

-I have also heard this cake referred to as pineapple angel food dump cake.
+I have also heard this delicious dessert referred to as pineapple angel food dump cake.

 While the recipe is as easy to prepare as a dump cake (and with fewer ingredients!), it really isn’t a true dump cake since it does require stirring the ingredients together.